secretstartups/handbook/emergency-response/index.html.md

 ## Lists

-1. For most emergency communications the Security team should be providing a list as a Google Sheet in the issue request.
+1. For most emergency communications the requesting team should be providing a list as a Google Sheet in the issue request.
      - The Data team is able to pull a list from user table if necessary.
-Please create an issue with the Data team.
+Please [create an issue](https://gitlab.com/gitlab-data/analytics/-/issues/new) with the Data team.
 1. If a generic emergency communication the opt-in email list contained in Marketo can be used.
 1. Seldomly, lists need to be created in Salesforce or Marketo using parameters found within the marketing database.
      - Marketo & Salesforce **do not** contain all records within the user table and vice versa